Mario-RC/tf_chatbot_seq2seq/README.md

 1. The original tensorflow seq2seq has [attention mechanism][a3] implemented out-of-box.
 2. And speedup training by [dictionary space compressing][a4], then decompressed by projection the embedding while decoding.
 3. This work add option to do [beam search][a5] in decoding procedure, which usually find better, more interesting response.
-4. Added [anti-language model][a6] to suppress the generic response problem of intrinsic seq2seq model.
-5. Imeplemented [this deep reinforcement learning architecture][a7] as an option to enhence semantic coherence and perplexity of response.
-6. A light weight [Flask][a8] server `app.py` is included to be the Facebook Messenger App backend.

 [a1]: http://arxiv.org/abs/1406.1078